-Jarnkrok powers Predators past Lightning 4-1
+Calle Jarnkrok powers Predators past Lightning 4-1

 TAMPA, Fla.
+(AP) — It was a very nice Monday for Calle Jarnkrok, Pekka Rinne and the rest of the Nashville Predators.

-(AP) — Calle Jarnkrok had a short-handed goal and three assists, helping the Nashville Predators beat the Tampa Bay Lightning 4-1 on Monday.
+Jarnkrok had a short-handed goal and three assists, leading the slumping Predators to a 4-1 victory over the Tampa Bay Lightning.

-Pekke Rinne stopped 38 shots and picked up his 14th career assist in Nashville’s first victory against Tampa Bay in six meetings on the season.
+Rinne stopped 38 shots and picked up his 14th career assist in Nashville’s first victory against Tampa Bay in six meetings on the season.
 Mattias Ekholm had a goal and an assist, and Eeli Tolvanen and Viktor Arvidsson also scored.

 The Predators won for the second time in the past eight games.